Justice Dept. closes Emmett Till investigation without filing charges

 “I’ve wondered that myself, but I can’t read her mind,” Tyson said.

 Donham’s former husband, Roy Bryant, and brother-in-law, J.W.
 Milam, were prosecuted for Till’s death.
-An all-White jury acquitted them after just over an hour of deliberation — but the two later told a journalist that they had killed Till.
+An all-White jury acquitted them after just over an hour of deliberation, but the two later told a journalist that they had killed Till.
 They died without being convicted.

 Federal and state officials have reinvestigated the murder case in recent decades, but none of the probes have resulted in new charges.